 Venture Capital: Finding venture capital may seem like the answer to many small business funding needs, and it may be if you have a solid business plan, a track record in your industry or a related one, a qualified management team, and you don’t mind giving up a piece of your business and having someone watching over your shoulder.
 Most venture capital firms invest several million dollars in the companies they fund and in return expect a management position within the company or a seat on the board of directors.
 To find a venture capitalist, ask your banker, attorney, or accountant for a recommendation to a company that specializes in your field and then arrange an introduction.
 (Most VCs don’t like cold calls.)
 Most venture capitalists prefer companies in rapidly growing industries, such as technology or biotechnology.
 Even then, only a small percentage of businesses (less than 1%) qualify for funding.
 Venture capital funding is a fertile field for scam artists.
 Before engaging in business, call the chamber of commerce and the Better Business Bureau in the community where the company is located and ask about them.
 Contact the Attorney General’s office in the state in which the business is located and ask if complaints have been filed against them.

-Tax Incentives & Loans
+Tax Incentives and Loans

 Tax Incentives: Your business may qualify for tax incentives (tax credits) for certain business activities, such as creating new jobs in an economically depressed area, hiring the long-term unemployed, or bringing broadband to rural communities.
 Incentives are offered at both the state and federal levels.
 State programs are listed on the Idaho Department of Commerce website at http://commerce.idaho.gov/incentives-and-financing.
 To find federal tax incentives, make a search on the Internal Revenue Service website at http://www.irs.gov/Credits-&-Deductions.

-Energy Conservation: Loans and tax incentives for energy conservation programs are offered through the Idaho Office of Energy Resources at http://www.energy.idaho.gov/financialassistance/.
+Energy Conservation: Loans and tax incentives for energy conservation programs are offered through the Idaho Office of Energy Resources at https://oemr.idaho.gov/financial-information/.

 Small Business Administration